CiscoTestAutomation/CL-DevNet-2595/workshop.md

 genie learn ospf interface bgp platform --testbed-file testbed.yaml --output disaster
 ```

-You now have a new snapshot of of how your devices are behaving in its
+You now have a new snapshot of how your devices are behaving in its
-disastrous state, under `disaster` folder.
+disastrous state, under the `disaster` folder.

 Now, perform a diff of the states before and after disaster occurance.